 Please, no more arguing on the internet.
 Let’s get enough sleep instead, or some fresh air.

-It’s very hard to read a book a week; the internet exists. *sigh* I might switch this to something else.
+It’s very hard to read a book a week when the internet exists: *Sigh* I might switch this to something else.
 Any ideas?

 Robb used to spend an hour a day of his precious time arguing and debating on forums and leaving comments on articles that concerned a specific political and social topic he cared about strongly.
 Very strongly.
 Robb recently decided to rid his life of this giant useless time suck.
 In someone is wrong on the internet !!!, he shares the special trick he used to quit wasting time arguing with people online.